 - > Students are expected to attend the designated meetings.
-Active, thoughtful participation in all aspects of the course are important.
+Active, thoughtful participation in all aspects of the course is important.
 Unexcused absences will result in a failing grade.
 All students are required to read each other's work and be prepared to comment and discuss. - > HKIHSS RPG students are required to attend all Institute talks, lectures, seminars, and conferences.

 Response papers 30%

-First essay 20%

-Second essay 20%

-State-of-the-field essay 20%
+State-of-the-field essay 30%